andrew/ultimate-awesome/README.md

 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-grav](https://github.com/getgrav/awesome-grav) - A curated list of awesome stuff to do with Grav.
 - [awesome-few-shot-learning](https://github.com/indussky8/awesome-few-shot-learning) - A review for latest few-shot learning works.
+- [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.
 - [awesome-safegraph-datascience](https://github.com/SafeGraphInc/awesome-safegraph-datascience) - A community-supported list of awesome data science resources relevant to SafeGraph data.
 - [awesome-particle-physics-for-non-physicists](https://github.com/SwapneelM/awesome-particle-physics-for-non-physicists) - A curated list of introductory resources to Particle Physics (Quantum Field Theory, QED, QCD, Standard Model, Colliders) for people without a formal background in Physics.
 - [awesome-3d-compression](https://github.com/tovacinni/awesome-3d-compression) - Papers and such on 3D data compression and streaming.